 I even built an “art portrait” of Iron Man.
 I especially enjoyed this.
 It was really relaxing, and it reminded me a lot of my other hobby, counted cross stitch.
 It follows the same logic and theory.
 It was really satisfying to watch the portrait come together with each dot I added.

 We also have the Disney train station, and the train actually runs!
 Amazing.
 Plus, we rebuilt Sesame Street.
-What a great way to bring back memories of favorites as adults.
+What a great way to bring back memories of childhood favorites as adults.
 We also have a tree house and pirate ship on display.
 My husband jokes we need to move to a bigger house with a Lego room!

 Now, it’s Christmas and of course we have Christmas sets too!
 Last year we built the Christmas Fire House and Gingerbread House (complete with a baby gingerbread cookie!).
 This year we added the Elf Cabin and advent wreath to our collection.